rithvikm007/URL-Shortener/README.md

 - **Shorten URLs**: Convert long URLs into short, shareable links.
 - **Redirection**: Automatically redirect to the original URL when a short link is accessed.
 - **Daily Request Limits**: Enforce a configurable daily request limit for individual short URLs.
+(Note: The daily hit count resets every day at UTC.)
 - **Analytics**:
   - Total and daily hit counts for each URL.
   - Track the most accessed URLs.